Security jobs in your ZIP code

 If one person has a felony record, they can apply to their appropriate state agency for a rehabilitation certificate.

-The following six states offer certificates of rehabilitation or other similar methods for removing occupational restrictions due to felony or misdemeanor records:
+The following seven states offer certificates of rehabilitation or Certificate of Clemency or other similar methods for removing occupational restrictions due to felony or misdemeanor records:

 - Virginia: Security Guard Job after a felony in Virginia State